 What Blue Kudzu is and will become

 Right now, we are super micro-craft sake brewers.
 That's okay, we are doing what we love.
 What we love more?
 Bringing the awesome to our community by opening a kura (sake brewery).
-Our kura will encompass a tasting room, a garden patio, a retail space, bottling line and of course, our brew house.
-Think small but airy, a relaxed spot to enjoy West Asheville and Blue Kudzu Sake.
+Our kura (opening in August 2013) will encompass a tasting room, a retail space, bottling line and of course, our brew house.
+Think small but airy, a relaxed spot to enjoy the R.A.D. and Blue Kudzu Sake.
 This will of course include a bottle shop for you to take home your favorite Blue Kudzu bottle or a growler of some of our craftier stuff (ie - seasonal infusions, etc).

 What is sake?